 Esther used a great example to drive home the point with her husband.

-Esther has shakes every morning and her husband decided to have shakes in the morning too, but only to help him lose weight.
+Esther has smoothies every morning, and her husband decided to have shakes in the morning too, but only to help him lose weight.

-He was successful and lost the weight drink shakes.
+He was successful and lost weight by drinking shakes.

-However, once he was done losing weight and got the results he wanted, he reverted back to the diet and habits that he once had.
-As a result, he gained all the weight back in a matter of months.
+However, once he was done losing weight and got the results he wanted, he reverted to the diet and habits that he once had.
+As a result, he gained all the weight back in months.